sjbarda1/jenkins-selenium/README.md

-# jenkinsselenium
+# jenkins selenium
-# This is a simple Selenium project to demonstrate how Jenkins works.
+This is a simple Selenium project to demonstrate how Jenkins works.